ANA, Japan’s largest airline, invited us to review their Business Class flight from London to Tokyo Haneda.

 I took a few short video clips of my flight that you can see here.
 You can subscribe to our YouTube channel via this page – this is the same link to visit if the video does not automatically appear below.

-That was part one of my review of ANA’s London Heathrow to Tokyo Haneda business class service.
-Part 2, also published today, can be found here.
+That was part one of my review.
+Part 2 of my ANA London Heathrow to Tokyo Haneda business class review, also published today, can be found here.